grain-lang/grain/stdlib/string.md

 mapi : (fn: ((Char, Number) => Char), str: String) => String
 ```

-Maps Unicode characters in a string.
+Builds a new string by mapping Unicode characters.
 This is the same as
 `mapChar`, but provides the characters's index in the string
 as the second argument to the mapping function.